 The students evaluate each course in the Program using the University Faculty Evaluation Forms.
-Please see the Office Manager for of copy of this form.
-The Clinical Education courses will be evaluated through an independent course evaluation form that includes the same questions found on the University Faculty Evaluation Forms.
-The student's input is also sought in evaluating the DCE (Appendix 3.6) and the Director of the Program (see Appendix 3.6).
+The Program may also provide evaluation forms to be completed by the students on all courses, including the Clinical Education.
+The student's input is also sought in evaluating the DCE and the Clinical Education curriculum (Appendix 3.6).